NQCD/NQCDynamics.jl/docs/src/devdocs/new_methods.md

 ### Implement `motion!(du, u, sim, t)`

-This should fill `du` with the time-derivative of the dynamics variables `u` in the usual way expected by `DifferentialEquations.jl`.
+This function should fill `du` with the time-derivative of the dynamics variables `u` in the usual way expected by `DifferentialEquations.jl`.

 !!! tip